About Us

 • Assisted Living Facility Holiday Performances

-• Holiday Concert & Food Drive (annually collecting over 500lbs of food for Lemont Food Pantries)
+• Holiday and Summer Concerts & Food Drives (annually collecting over 500 lbs. for local Food Pantries)

 • Summer Park Concerts for local communities

-• Participation in various Lemont and surrounding community events
+• Participation in various Orland Park and surrounding community events

 • Annual Winter Band Day for Junior High & Middle School Students